aphiria/aphiria/README.md

 Define your routes inside a callback that will be executed once and then cached.
 To actually dispatch `$matchedRoute`, use the library/framework of your choice.

+> **Note:** If you're using another HTTP library (eg Opulence, Symfony, or Laravel) in your application, it's better to use their methods to get the request method, host, and URI.
+They account for things like trusted proxies as well as more robust handling of certain request headers.

 <h2 id="syntax">Syntax</h2>

 Opulence provides a simple syntax for your URIs.
 Route variables are written as `:varName`.
 If you want to specify a default value, then you'd write